 Academically, Lafayette is very strong in engineering, as well as the natural sciences, with strong pre-med and pre-law advising.
 Expect to be challenged and work hard here!

-Evelyn visited Lafayette in spring, 2013.
-You can see all of the photos from her visit to Lafayette here.
+Evelyn visited Lafayette in spring, 2013, and Fay visited in fall, 2018.
+You can see all of the photos from their visits to Lafayette College here.